Home Heat Pump Guide

 Yes, but less than you might think.
 Studies suggest that defrost cycles reduce a heat pump's seasonal efficiency by around 5-10% during the coldest months.
 Over a full heating season (October to April), the impact on total energy consumption is typically in the range of 3-5%.

+When you see a heat pump rated at SCOP 3.0 or 3.5, that figure already accounts for real-world conditions including defrost.
 For a full breakdown of what heat pumps cost to run, see our heat pump running costs guide.

 How Modern Heat Pumps Handle Defrost Better